 The Approval activity is used to create document routes.
 It represents those steps of a process where an employee (for example, a manager) approves or rejects a document.
-ELMA365 automatically creates a task to review the document and creates an approval sheet which contains the name of the approver and the decision.
-Tip: not only documents but also app items and files can be sent for approval.
+A task to review the document is assigned, and an approval sheet is automatically created.
+It contains the names of the approvers, their decisions, comments, and additional filed.
+Note that not only documents but also app items and files can be sent for approval.

 Set up the Approval activity

-All the settings are managed in three tabs: General, Deadline, Schedule in Calendar, Connectors, and Signature Settings.
-Here you can name the task, set a deadline, define the approval logic, add the task to the executor's calendar, enable the signature, etc.
+All the settings are managed in three tabs: General, Deadline, Schedule in Calendar, Connectors, Custom Statuses, and Signature Settings.
+Here you can specify the task name, set a deadline, define the approval logic, add the task to the executor’s calendar, enable the signature, etc.

-To open the settings, double-click on the Approval shape on the process diagram.
+To open the settings, double-click on the Approval activity on the process diagram.

 начало внимание